Multi-agent Databases via Independent Learning: Abstract

 \section{Abstract}

-Machine learning is rapidly being used in database research to improve the effectiveness of numerous tasks included but not limited to query optimization, workload scheduling, physical design, etc. essential database components, such as the optimizer, scheduler, and physical designer.
-Currently, the research focus has been on replacing a single database component responsible for one task by its learning-based counterpart.
-However, query performance is not simply determined by the performance of a single component, but by the cooperation of multiple ones.
-As such, learned based database components need to collaborate during both training and execution in order to develop policies that meet end performance goals.
+Machine learning is rapidly being used in database research to improve the effectiveness of numerous tasks including but not limited to query optimization, workload scheduling and physical design.
+Currently, the research focus has been on replacing a single database component responsible for one task with its learning-based counterpart.
+However, query performance is not simply determined by the performance of a single component but by the cooperation of multiple ones.
+As such, learning-based database components need to collaborate during both training and execution in order to develop policies that meet end performance goals.
 Thus, the paper attempts to address the question "\emph{Is it possible to design a database consisting of various learned components that cooperatively work to improve end-to-end query latency?}".